BTCLTC/monaco/README.md

 ## How does it work?

 Monaco is simple.
 It takes in deposits and uses them to provide liquidity on whichever lending protocol is chosen.
-On the specified intervals, it will extract _ONLY_ the profits made on the liqudiiy deposit and use it to fund a purchase of a specified token on Serum.
+On the specified intervals, it will extract _ONLY_ the profits made on the liqudiiy deposit and uses it to fund a purchase of a specified token on Serum.

 The idea here is for there to be a seamless way to stack up on the tokens you want to build up a position in over time but without having to supply more money again and again.